shivamshi/shivam-futurereadytalent/README.md

 Deployment can be viewed here : https://gentle-water-086875c00.1.azurestaticapps.net

 For deploying a static webapp using Azure Static web app service we have to make a resource group in my case it was "MerchStore" and connect to github account in order to access repositories.
-Azure creates a github actions .yaml file in ".github/Workflows/ " which automatically detects a new commit and run a github actions workflow and the changes reflects on the actual website.
+Azure creates a github actions .yaml file in ".github/Workflows/ " which automatically detects a new commit and run a github actions workflow and the changes reflects on the aactual website.